CSCfi/csc-user-guide/docs/support/tutorials/env-guide/text-and-image-processing.md

-# 2.2 Editing text and viewing images {#editing-text-and-viewing-images .western style="page-break-before: always;"}
+# Editing text and viewing images

 Editing text files by typing in Linux systems can be done with so called *text editor* programs.
 Editors are normally used to modify or create